mmore500/waves/blog/_posts/2022-05-18-proficiency-satisfaction.md

 All participants were "satisfied" or "very satisfied."
 Six were "very satisfied" and four were "satisfied."

-Interestingly, disaggregating shows a higher fraction of members of an underrepresented group rating themselves "very satisfied."
+Interestingly, disaggregating shows a higher fraction of members of an underadvantaged group rating themselves "very satisfied."
 However, due to small sample size this result is not statistically significant (Fisher's Exact Test).

 ## Conclusion

-Survey data suggests the WAVES workshop succeeded in building language-specific proficiency among participants, particularly with respect to "catching up" members of underrepresented groups.
+Survey data suggests the WAVES workshop succeeded in building language-specific proficiency among participants, particularly with respect to "catching up" members of underadvantaged groups.
 However, survey data shows that the the workshop did not improve participant evolutionary thinking or overall self-assessed programming proficiency.
 This suggests areas for potential curriculum improvement if the workshop were to be offered again.

 In future work with existing survey data, we are interested in studying the impact of adding social "warm-up" activities to enrichment seminars in 2021, particularly with respect to participants' sense of community within the virtual workshop context.
-The potential relationship between strengthened professional social relationships and retention of members of underrepresented groups makes this question particularly prescient [(Merolla and Serpe, 2013)](#merolla2013stem).
+The potential relationship between strengthened professional social relationships and retention of members of underadvantaged groups makes this question particularly prescient [(Merolla and Serpe, 2013)](#merolla2013stem).

 We are also interested in comparing applicant demographic data collected in 2021 to the demographics of selected workshop participants in order to reflect on the workshop admissions process.